prisma/language-tools/packages/vscode/CONTRIBUTING.md

 - Open VS Code on this folder.
 - Switch to the debug viewlet.
 - Select `Integration Tests` from the drop down.
 - Run the launch config.
+(This will use the local LSP.)
 - Open the debug console to view the test results.

+When running the End-to-End tests in Github Actions, the script `scripts/e2e.sh` is run. by default, the published LSP is used.
+Adding the parameter `useLocalLSP` will run the tests using the local LSP.

 ## Publishing